waterlili1883/leetcode-practice/README.md

 - LC345 Reverse Vowels of a String
 - LC383 Ransom Note
 - LC387 First Unique Character in a String
 - LC844 Backspace String Compare
-- LC28 Find First Occurrence in a String (IndexOf + KMP in progress)

 (More problems continuously being added...)